vipul2802/o365hq.com/content/services/Risky Users and Risky sign-ins monitoring.md

 ### Requirements

-For all the functionality functions, an Azure AD Premium P2 license is necessary.
-Azure AD Premium P2 is needed for all the Identity Protection features.
+1. Microsoft 365 tenant

 ### Plan

-* The customer connects to IT Partner monitoring system.
+1. The customer connects to IT Partner monitoring system.
-* IT Partner engineers manage continuous monitoring of risky users and risky sign-ins.
+2. IT Partner engineers manage continuous monitoring of risky users and risky sign-ins.

 ### Results